knative/docs/serving/using-a-custom-domain.md

-# Use a Custom Domain
+# Setting up a Custom Domain

 By default, Knative Serving routes use `example.com` as the default domain.
 The fully qualified domain name for a route by default is `{route}.{namespace}.{default-domain}`.